-Interest income of \$57,109 and \$197,073 for the three and nine months ended April 30, 2015 was derived from the Company's cash and cash equivalents and fixed-income investments primarily invested in guaranteed investment certificates and high interest savings accounts in Schedule One Canadian chartered banks.

-The Company recorded income of loan arrangement fee of \$35,000 during Q1-2015.
+Interest income of \$23,322 for the three months ended October 31, 2015 was earned from the Company's cash and cash equivalents and fixed-income investments primarily invested in guaranteed investment certificates and high interest savings accounts in Schedule 1 Canadian chartered banks (three months ended October 31, 2014: \$41,343).
+This decrease is a result of cash being diverted to securities investments and loans.
+The Company also earned interest income of \$36,751 during Q1-2016 from loan agreements entered into during the period (Q1-2015: \$nil).